 If you find a home in an area which is developing more and more, with excellent schools and great transport access, it might be a great investment to move there.
 When your family has grown, or you simply feel the need to move on from this first house, the likelihood is that your house’s value will have increased by that time.

 2. Research your internet provider

 This might sound like an obvious one, but there’s more to internet providers than meets the eye.
 In the time of COVID-19 and in the future post-COVID world, more and more of us will be working from home.
 That means that your home might not just be your house, but your office, too.
 This means that when you’re picking your internet provider, and signing yourself into a contract, you’ve got to be rigorous in your comparisons.
 Satellite internet providers all over the world will tell you that their service is the best, but of course, this is just a sales technique.
+You should do everything you can to get the best deal from the best company.
+You should check your local area to find the best satellite internet providers.
 Doing your own detailed research will ensure you’re not signing your all-important internet access over to the wrong company!

 3. Ignore the decor; focus on the space

 When you view your prospective first home, you might be tempted to let the chosen decor of its previous owners distract you.
 This might stop you from seeing the potential in a home!
 Instead of looking at their lime green sofa and bizarre flowery wallpaper and immediately thinking, nope, take a look at the space itself.
 Are the rooms full of natural light?
 Is there space for everything you’d want in your home?
 How could you make it your own?
 Asking these sorts of questions to yourself allows you to get out of the funk of someone else’s style, and to open up your imagination to how this house could look with you living in it!